itsmama22-ctrl/iFixGuide/content/posts/iphone/iphone-vibration-not-working.md

 ---
-title: iPhone Vibration Not Working?
-7 Ways to Fix Haptic Feedback
+title: "iPhone Vibration Not Working?
+7 Ways to Fix Haptic Feedback"
-description: >-
-  iPhone won't vibrate for calls or notifications?
-Fix vibration and haptic feedback issues with our complete troubleshooting guide.
+description: "iPhone won't vibrate for calls or notifications?
+Fix vibration and haptic feedback issues with our complete troubleshooting guide."
-date: '2025-11-13'
+date: "2025-11-13"
-publishDate: '2025-10-19'
+publishDate: "2025-11-13"
-keywords:
-  - iPhone vibration not working
-  - iPhone won't vibrate
-  - haptic feedback broken
-  - fix iPhone vibration
-  - vibrate not working
+keywords: ["iPhone vibration not working", "iPhone won't vibrate", "haptic feedback broken", "fix iPhone vibration", "vibrate not working"]
-author: iFixGuide Team
+author: "iFixGuide Team"
 ---

 When iPhone vibration stops working, you miss calls and notifications.
 This guide fixes all vibration and haptic feedback issues.